dbalatero/monster_mash/README.markdown

 ---------------------
 * Given this DSL, how does one document the API methods they implement using it?
-* default blocks cannot inherit more than one level deep
+* default blocks cannot inherit more than one level deep ** Maybe default to Accept-Encoding: gzip?
+Look into that support.

 Example Projects using monster_mash
 -----------------------------------